HighlanderRobotics/Highlanders-Training/BasicGit.md

 ### Exercises

+- Join Highlanders Robotics Github organization by asking Kevin to add your Github account
 - Simple commit
   - Clone this repository from Github
   - Add your name to the list at the bottom of this file
   - Commit and push those changes
+    - You may need to make an auth key for your account for this, ask a  software lead or mentor for more help with this

 ### Notes